Ueno Park & Environs

-The date of its founding varies according to the sources one reads, but can safely be said to have been built in the mid- to late-17th century by Todo Takatora, the daimyo of Iga and Ise, who was also a famous castle architect.
+The date of Toshogu Shrine's founding varies according to the sources one reads, but Toshogu can safely be said to have been built in the mid- to late-17th century by Todo Takatora, the daimyo of Iga and Ise (roughly corresponding to part of today's Mie prefecture), who was also a famous castle architect.
 It has been extensively rebuilt (albeit piecemeal) since then.

 There are about 200 Toshogu Shrines throughout Japan, all dedicated to the Shogun Ieyasu Tokugawa.
 'Tosho' means 'Light of the East', referring to the eastern location of the Shogun's seat of Kamakura.
-It is characterized by luxurious gilt walls.
-Having almost miraculously largely escaped the disasters of the past few centuries, the shrine is preserved as it was in the Edo era (16th-17th centuries).
+Toshogu Shrine is characterized by luxurious gilt walls.
+Having almost miraculously largely escaped the disasters of the past few centuries, Toshogu Shrine is preserved as it was in the Edo era (16th-17th centuries).

 It retains its old simplicity without dilapidation, and is full of elegant old ornaments and artifacts that, while they may have seen better days, are nevertheless preserved in a way that loses nothing of their original beauty or mystique.
 A place to sit down in and contemplate as opposed to simply inspect.
-Famous for its tree peony, or botan garden, open to the public mid-April to mid-May—entry 600 yen.
+Famous for its tree peony (botan) garden, open to the public mid-April to mid-May—entry 600 yen.

 Open 9am - 4.30pm.